 Libya, a former Italian colony, gained independence in 1952 from UN trusteeship.
 After the discovery of major petroleum deposits at the end of the 1950s, it became one of the richest countries in Africa.
-Libya was ruled by a monarchy after independence; However, Colonel al-Qaddafi overthrew the monarchy in 1969 and established an authoritarian government and preserved his hold on power into the 21st century.
-The country has experienced conflict with Chad (over the uranium-rich Aouzou Strip, which was resolved in a 1994 peace agreement) and has been involved in conflicts in Uganda and Central Africa.
-In 2011, during the Arab Spring, oppositional groups joined efforts and fought to oust, and eventually kill, al-Qaddafi.
+Libya was ruled by a monarchy after independence; however, Colonel Muammar al-Qaddafi overthrew the monarchy in 1969 and established an authoritarian government, preserving his hold on power into the 21st century.
+The country experienced conflict with Chad over the uranium-rich Aouzou Strip, which was resolved in a 1994 peace agreement, and became involved in conflicts in Uganda and Central Africa.
+In 2011, during the Arab Spring, oppositional groups united and fought to oust—and eventually kill—al-Qaddafi.

 Peace attempts: